Fault-Tolerant Approximate Shortest-Path Trees: A - VASPT structure

-We want to select a set of edges to add to $H$.
-In order to do so, we construct a SPT $T'$ of $G - u$ and we imagine that its edges are directed towards the leaves.
+In order to select the set of additional edges associated with $Q$, we construct a SPT $T'$ of $G - u$ and we imagine that its edges are directed towards the leaves.
 We select all the edges of $E(T') \setminus E(T)$ that do not lead to a vertex in $D$, plus the unique edge of $\pi^{-u}(v)$ that crosses the cut induced by the sets $U \cup O$ and $D$.
 Notice that $T - u$ contains all the paths in $T'$ towards the vertices in $U$, and that each vertex has at most one incoming edge in $T'$.
 This implies that the number of selected edges is at most $|O|+1$.

 The above procedure is repeated for all the failing vertices of $Q$, in order.
 As the sets $O$ associated with the different vertices are disjoint we have that, while processing $Q$, at most $|V(T_q)|+|Q| = O(|V(T_q)|)$ edges are selected.
-We use the path decomposition described in \cite{BK13} that can be recursively defined as follows: given a tree, we select a path $Q$ from the root to a leaf such that the removal of $Q$ splits the tree into a forest where the size of each subtree is at most half the size of the original tree.
-We than proceed recursively on each subtree.
-Using this approach, the size of the entire structure $H_0$ can be shown to be $O(n \log n)$ \cite{BK13}.
+Finally, the procedure is repeated for all the paths of the decomposition, and since such a decomposition is done as suggested in \cite{BK13}, it immediately follows that the size of the entire structure $H_0$ is $O(n \log n)$.

 We now prove some useful properties of the structure $H_0$.
-First of all, observe that, by construction and similarly to the edge-failure case, we immediately have: \begin{lemma} Consider a failed vertex $u$ and another vertex $z \not= u$.
+First of all, observe that, by construction and similarly to the edge-failure case, we immediately have: \begin{lemma} Let $u$ be a failed vertex and consider another vertex $z \not= u$.
 We have: (i) $d_{H_0}^{-u}(v) = d^{-u}(v)$, and (ii) for $z \in D$, it holds $d_{H_0}^{-u}(z) \le 3 d^{-u}(z)$. \end{lemma}